JerryTarus/toy-problems-tasks/toy-problems/README.md

 ###### ---- TOY PROBLEMS ----- ########

+👨‍💻
-# Description
+# 🌱Description
 - This is a code challenge meant to test on skills acquired in the first week of this Phase.
 More description is provided below.

-# Setup instructions
+# 🛠️ Setup instructions
-- To use this repository on your machine requires some simple steps
+- Using this repository on your machine requires some simple steps outlined in below:

+### --- Click on the green button named code on github under this repository
+### --- Ensure you have selected SSH option then hit copy so that it copies the SSH Key
-### Open a terminal / command line interface on your computer
+### Open the terminal / command line interface on your computer

 - Clone the repo by using the following to create a copy on your local machine:

   - git clone https://github.com/jerrytarus/toy-problems-tasks.git

-- After cloning, you need to move to the directory.
+- After cloning, you need to move(cd) to the directory.
 The command to move to this newly created directory is:

    - cd toy-problems-task

-### Open it in Visual Studio Code
+### To open it in Visual Studio Code, use the command below

   - code .

+⚡⚡⚡⚡⚡⚡⚡⚡
+### ---- Tentatively --- ###
+ - You can open Visual Studio Code then click on the files section that displays a drop-down.
+Once the drop down toggles, you can click on open folder which opens a file picker.
+- Select the folder that contains the project, in our case, toy-problem-tasks.

 Once you cd into the directory, you will find one folder with 4 files, net-salary-calculator, speed-detector, grade-generator and a README.md file.
 ##### Challenge Description.
 - All the challenges were solved using JavaScript.
 - Each challenge has its own file.

-## Challenge 1:
+### --- Grade Generator --- ###

 - Click on the grade-generator.js file where you will be required to input students marks.
-Upon inputting the marks click  enter on your terminal and a grade will be assigned to the marks you have input where A > 79, B - 60 to 79, C - 59 to 49, D - 40 to 49, E - less 40.
-Your input should be between 0 and 100.
+Upon inputting the marks click  enter on your terminal and a grade will be assigned to the marks you have input where:
+A > 79,
+B - 60 to 79,
+C - 59 to 49,
+D - 40 to 49,
+E - less 40.
+Your input should be between 0 and 100 and when you enter an invalid mark, the program will display to you this error: "Oups!!!
+Invalid marks"

 ### To Run this application
 - Running this application,open terminal on your vs code then type: